bpd1069/googcms/README.md

 column_value : 1 # Column with actual string in
 ```

 Once everything is installed, you can then run `googcms` in your project directory, and you'll get a `strings.json` file with your copy in key:value pairs, ready to be loaded into your app.
 We have this included in our deployment script, so apps always get deployed with the latest copy strings.
+Note - the first row of the document is assumed to contain column headings and is ignored.

 ## Installing googlecl
 >**Do not** install via `pip` or `port` - the packages are out-of-date and broken.